-If it’s a birth certificate, marriage certificate, divorce decree, or insurance policy you should file the paper version.
-But medical documents can be scanned, e-filed, and shredded.
-The same goes for receipts you need to retain for tax purposes.
-Scan and shred them immediately!
-It will prevent you from having to spend hours separating, scanning, and shredding what you can digitized at your new duty station.
+Scan and shred immediately!
+It will prevent you from having to spend hours separating, scanning, and shredding what you can digitized at your new duty station… Trust me I know!

 Get a desk that hides clutter

 A desk should have more storage space than a single drawer for pens, staplers, and post it’s.
 A desk needs to have a drawer big enough to store papers too.
 If you pick the right desk for your needs, you might not need a filling cabinet.

-I’m a fan of wider pullout surfaces instead a regular executive desks.
-The wider pullout surfaces allows you to spread out administrative papers instead of pilling them.
-This gives you a visual reminder of what you need to do.
-I’ve had two minimalism desks like these in my lifetime.
-One from Amazon and one from Target.
-Minimalist desks are particularly well suited for styling a into another room if you don’t have a separate office space.
-Let’s be honest, base housing doesn’t always promise a home office.
+Adulting pro tip: steer clear of large executive desks.
+Sleeker, more minimalist desks like this one are particularly well suited for styling a into another room if you don’t have a separate office space.
+And let’s be honest, base housing doesn’t always promise a home office.

 If printing then recycle

 Paper is recyclable and laser printer ink is cheap!
 Okay laser printer ink isn’t always cheap, but it is when you buy it from the right vendor.
 Cough cough Amazon.com.

 If you pile it, then there’s a good chance you won’t go through it before the movers box it.
 And once it’s boxed you have to deal with in on the other side.

 PLEASE COMMENT BELOW!

-I hope you enjoyed these 4 tricks to a PCS proof home office!
+I hope you enjoyed these 5 tricks to a PCS proof home office!

 Do you have any tips on PCS proofing the home office?